LiteCore/framework/NoNonsenseCoding.md

 ## Use codes others recognize

-    $country = 'us';     // Wrong.
+    $country = 'us';     // Invalid.
 Country codes should be uppercase
-    $lang = 'EN';        // Wrong.
+    $lang = 'EN';        // Invalid.
 Language codes should be lowercase
-    $currencyId = 1234;  // Nonsense.
+    $currencyId = 1234;  // Complete nonsense.
 No one but you recognize your internal IDs and they are hard to migrate

 Better: